Bissa language: The Busa and Boko peoples of Benin and Nigeria

 The Busa and Boko peoples, two subgroups of the Bissa people, live in Northwestern Nigeria and Northern Benin near Borgu in the Nigerian States of Niger, Kebbi and Kwara (mostly Bokobaru subgroup) and in the Beninese Departments of Alibori and Borgou.

 They speak Busa (also known as Bisã) and Boko (also known as Boo).
 This peoples are referred to as Bussawa in Hausa.

-Some notable clans and Appellations of the Bissa Tribe

-The Bissa people are divided into numerous clans.
-Their language differs slightly; dialects are Barka, Lere, and Lebir.

-Most Bissa are Muslim.
-The Bissa of the Garango Circle are among the most representative of the north.
-The Garango township, which forms the center of the northern Bissa, remained independent, while the northwestern districts were under the tutelage of the Mossi kingdom of Ouagadougou and the northeastern townships under the supervision of the Mossi kingdom of Tenkodogo.
-In Accra, Ghana, some of the established and notable towns are Busanga line in the North Kaneshie area of the Okai Koi constituency.
-Other towns noted for their Bissa people are Town Council line or Lartebiokorshie and shukura in the Ablekuma central constituency, and Nima in Ayawaso central constituency.